bassie-32/bassielimenih.github.io/_pages/about.md

 ---
 permalink: /
-title: "Wellcome to Bassie's Website!"
+title: "Welcome to Bassie's Website!"
 author_profile: true
 redirect_from:
   - /about/